All 32 Bands that Performed at Woodstock

 31. Sha Na Na

 At the time, Sha Na Na did not have a record deal, but they received one immediately afterward and went on to release more than 25 albums.
-From 1977 to 1982, the group even had its own hit TV show, and they continue to tour with some of the original members.
+From 1977 to 1982, the group even had its own hit TV show, but after several decades, they decided to stop touring.

 32. Jimi Hendrix

-On September 18, 1970, Jimi Hendrix was found dead in London.
+On Sept.
+18, 1970, Hendrix was found dead in London.
 It is believed that he asphyxiated on his own vomit following an overdose of sleeping pills.
-Hendrix was inducted into the Rock and Roll Hall of Fame in 1992 and the U.K. Music Hall of Fame in 2005.
+Hendrix was inducted into the Rock & Roll Hall of Fame in 1992 and the U.K. Music Hall of Fame in 2005.

 CONTRIBUTING WRITERS: